johannes-manner/k8s-soa-example/README.md

 After this refresh your local browser and the first cat *Garfield* was deleted.

 As a summary: Your backend is only accessible within your K8s cluster.
 The frontend only exposes a subset of the functionality of your backend.
-A replication controller checks the state of your pods and take actions if necessary.
+A replication controller checks the state of your pods and takes actions if necessary.
 The service hides the underlying pods and allows a stable interface to work with.
 Your frontend is the only component which is accessible on your local machine.
 There is also the same approach with a replication controller and a service interface.

 #### Inconsistent state within backend